sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 - Inspect configuration
 - Debug issues in real-time
 - Inspect returned values as tables, expandable trees, or raw text
+- Find and reuse your source-only execution history
+- Save personal or project snippets without running them
 - All without SSH or direct database access

 ## Accessing Helm